Claudia Ordaz: Elections

-Political positions
+Policy positions

 Education

 Ordaz is in favor of increasing funding for public schools, as well as long-term equitable funding.
 She believes that the state short-changed the local schools of El Paso and crippled the education system.

-Health care
+Healthcare

 Ordaz supports expanding Medicaid to cover more low-income uninsured adults.
 She states that 1 in 3 adults in the city of El Paso are uninsured and hopes that expanding Medicaid would reduce the cost for tax payers in the long run by paying for uncompensated care.

-Parental Leave
+Parental leave

 Ordaz is in favor of parents spending time at home during the first months of parenting, as well as taking care of the elderly.
-She passed the Parental Leave Policy for the city of El Paso, which allows employees to donate unused sick leave to parents at no cost to taxpayers.
-She plans to influence the position statewide.
+While serving as a member of the El Paso City Council, she instituted a new parental leave policy that allows city employees to donate unused sick leave to new parents.